Mohamed Amine Chatti extends the framework on personal knowledge networks with his post on Learning as a Network (follow link for graphic):

 Like Mohamed, I am interested in these theories but my true passion is in implementing frameworks for the workplace.
 I too think that merging learning and knowledge management into our work is a good way to help organizations deal with complexity.

-Here’s a possible elevator pitch for LaaN:
+Here’s a possible elevator pitch for learning as a network, or PKM:

 Is your work becoming more complex?
 How much complexity is there in the markets or the environment?
 Can anyone predict what’s going to happen next?
 Obviously many of the world’s economists have been wrong about most things.
 Looking backwards hasn’t helped us much.